pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 This notion of correctness also enables optimizations at any stage of compilation: we can perform a partial hot-swap of code at any compilation stage and still maintain the overall correctness proof.
 The structure of this definition also allows for stacking arbitrarily many compilation phases together; we just need to show that contextual equivalence is preserved at each stage.

-Looking carefully at the definition of full abstraction correctness, we find that a way to trivialize it is to compile every source program into a single target program: this would preserve the abstraction guarantees but it wouldn't be a very useful compiler.
+Looking carefully at the definition of full abstraction correctness, we find that a way to trivialize it is to compile every source program into one fixed target program: this would preserve the abstraction guarantees but it wouldn't be a useful compiler.
 We still need to prove operational correctness in addition to full abstraction correctness to show the compiler makes sense.
 In the next section, we present a method of proving operational correctness that additionally grants us full abstraction correctness directly.

 ## Proving Correctness

-If the source and target languages were the same and the statics of programs didn't change during compilation (not a very interesting compiler), then just knowing that the source and target programs are contextually equivalent is enough to prove full abstraction correctness by symmetry and transitivity of contextual-equivalence.
+If the source and target languages were the same and the statics of programs didn't change during compilation (not an interesting compiler), then just knowing that the source and target programs are contextually equivalent is enough to prove full abstraction correctness by symmetry and transitivity of contextual-equivalence.

 $$d \equiv e \equiv e' \equiv d'$$